Alexa Bliss: Other

-In 2023, Bliss competed in season nine of The Masked Singer as "Axolotl".
-She was eliminated on "Country Night" alongside Holly Robinson Peete as "Fairy".
+On February 6, 2025, it was reported that Bliss has signed with Paradigm Talent Agency.

 Personal life

 Kaufman has been an avid fan of Disney since the age of three, which she attributes to her family's annual trips to Walt Disney World despite their low income at the time.
 She enjoys cosplaying, which has inspired many of her wrestling outfits such as Freddy Krueger, Harley Quinn, Iron Man, The Riddler, Supergirl, and Chucky.
 She also supports her hometown Columbus Blue Jackets.
 She has cited Trish Stratus and Rey Mysterio as her influences in wrestling.

 Kaufman was previously engaged to fellow professional wrestler Matthew Adams, better known by the ring name Buddy Murphy, and now known by the name Buddy Matthews.
 They ended their engagement in 2018, but remained friends.
-She had a pet pig named Larry-Steve, whom she shared with Adams, but the pig died on May 25, 2021.
+She had a pet pig named Larry-Steve, whom she shared with Adams, until the pig's death on May 25, 2021.

 In February 2020, Kaufman began dating musician Ryan Cabrera.
 The couple were married on April 9, 2022, in Palm Desert, California.
 On November 27, 2023, Bliss gave birth to a daughter.

 In March 2023, Kaufman revealed she had skin cancer, caused by use of tanning equipment.

-Impersonation

-Photos of Bliss have been used by criminals running romance scams against unsuspecting men.
-In these scams, an unauthorized person pretended to be Bliss and to be interested in a romantic relationship.
-Bliss is one of the most frequent celebrities impersonated by romance scammers, and some victims have sent hundreds of thousands of dollars to the impersonators, thinking that the money was being sent to her.